Creative process

 3D printed & wheel turned

 E99 Ceramics explores the intersection of 3D printing’s formal freedom and the finesse, lightness, and precision of hand-thrown ceramics.
-This approach relies on a carefully developed process that controls the humidity of the pieces at various stages of fabrication, allowing them to be refined on the wheel.
-The objects undergo a cycle of meticulous drying and rehydration at precise moments before being smoothed, turned, and stripped of excess material.
+The approach relies on a carefully developed process that controls the humidity of each piece at key stages, allowing refinement on the wheel.
+Objects follow a cycle of meticulous drying before being turned, smoothed, and trimmed, removing weight and excess material.